mayowDev/ai-snippet-service/README.md

 - **Caching**: Avoid duplicate AI processing for similar text
 - **RESTful API**: Clean, well-documented endpoints
 - **Docker Support**: Containerized deployment with test-first approach
+- **Centralized Health Check**: The root `/` route now serves as the health check endpoint
+- **Single Database Connection Utility**: All database connections use a single shared utility for maintainability
+- **Modular, DRY Backend**: Business logic is in service modules, cross-cutting concerns use middleware, and response formatting is handled by utility functions

 ### Tech Stack